 How has school helped: economics major does not do a whole lot for football.
 Lessons learned in the classroom at this college “how to work hard, how to manage my time”.
 The profession he is in, you have to know how to manage your time “ not having frivolous things throughout the day” then you’ll be really behind on what you have to do.
 Time management aspect was the biggest takeaway from school.

 Overcoming failure: 2016 football program went 1-9 (not good at all).
 Head coach was presumably fired.
 Was not sure if he was going to have a job at BSC (went 4 to 5 weeks not sure).
-Way he navigated was keeping a good attitude abt the situation.
+Way he navigated was keeping a good attitude about the situation.
 “Did everything I was supposed to do”.
 Coach Tony Joe White was hired as the Head coach of the football team.
 Did everything the athletic department asked of coach Trulove.
 Professionally biggest roadblock in his life.
 For a little over a month not being sure if he was going to be employed, was very concerning.

-Life experiences: “wouldn’t say i’ve had an easy life” negative experiences have helped him deal with adversity.
+Life experiences: “wouldn’t say I’ve had an easy life” negative experiences have helped him deal with adversity.
 Deal with adversity by keeping a positive attitude.
 Certain things that happen in the world that are uncontrollable.
 For example I was very frustrated with things going on at the college from a football stand point.
-Realized and questioned himself “why am I getting frustrated” just focus on what i'm doing and everything will work out in the end.
+Realized and questioned himself “why am I getting frustrated” just focus on what I’m doing and everything will work out in the end.
 Knowing that has helped him not become frustrated with things that are not in his control.

 Advice to younger self: two things.
 “Listen to older people” .
 The first year of school entitled to himself did not listen to older people and that hurt him. “ always listen to people who have been there”.
 Second “life is short and have fun”

 LOS: “I think living a life of significance is all about how you impact people and how you invest in people”.
 Was a recruiting coordinator for a long time.
 What he learned was how to invest in young people.
-When you invest in people you make an impact whether it's beneficial or not. ”if you have made an impact on somebody then you have lived a life of significance”.
+When you invest in people you make an impact whether it's beneficial or not. ”If you have made an impact on somebody then you have lived a life of significance”.
 Talk about this in recruiting “what is that dash about” year you were born and year you died your dash is the impact you left on people.

 Seems like a pretty good interview, but remember there is more to this paper.
 I don’t just want to get to know Coach Trulove; I want to know how this interview relates to you, affects your sense of a LOS.